GoogleCloudPlatform/community/tutorials/godoc-for-github-on-k8s.md

 The installation process automatically provisions a certificate from Let’s Encrypt, and the management UI should appear in your browser.
 If it doesn’t, you can use the command `edgectl login $URL`.

-### Set up Godoc service
+### Set up the GoDoc service

-In this section, you configure the Godoc service with a Kubernetes secret.
+In this section, you configure the GoDoc service with a Kubernetes secret.

 1. Get a GitHub [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with full control of your private repositories.